Faculty Resource Network

 - The FRN Summer Seminar series provides an opportunity for faculty to participate in a week long seminar on the NYU campus designed to further intellectual growth, sharpen skills, and provide networking opportunities with other scholars in their field.

 - The FRN “Scholar in Residence” program allows faculty members to spend the summer, or who have obtained a sabbatical from their home institution, to spend a semester in residence at New York University and pair-up with a faculty mentor of their choice to complete a research project or other scholarly activity.

-- The FRN January Research and Faculty Growth Seminar is held in a different location every year, in 2016 it will be held at the University of the Sacred Heart and the University of Puerto Rico.
+- The FRN January Research and Faculty Growth Seminar is held in a different location every year.

 - The FRN “Faculty Associate” program allows member faculty to access to the massive resources and data bases of the Bobst library for a semester.
 This is an excellent resource for beginning, pursuing or completing research projects and other scholarly activity.
 The Faculty Associate program also allows faculty to audit any class offered by NYU faculty during the academic year as well.

-- The FRN Annual Symposium, (in 2016 to be held in Atlanta Georgia in November), provides a great opportunity for faculty to share the results of their research or pedagogical activities in a professional scholarly environment.
+- The FRN Annual Symposium, provides a great opportunity for faculty to share the results of their research or pedagogical activities in a professional scholarly environment.